top of page

 Some customers felt the service disruptions were akin to a "Vivint shutdown," even though the company was still technically operational under Sunrun's umbrella.
 These post-acquisition struggles have left many with severe Vivint Solar customer service issues.

-Other Solar Companies to Go Out of Business
+More Solar Companies That Went Out of Business

 Some additional solar installation companies went bankrupt that operate only in one state include: